The Shrouded Planet: Kiv (The Chosen People)

 48 years, 3 Cycles of Nidor, pass.
 Kiv peGanz Brajjyd enrols at the school, on his way to the priesthood.
 He marries the irreverent Narla geFulda Sesom.
 He studies biology, especially the insect pest known as the hugl.
-Then a new hugl begins appearing, stripping the crops, stripping even dead animals of their flesh.
+Then, a new hugl begins appearing, stripping the crops, stripping even dead animals of their flesh.
 The old Way of dealing with hugl, spreading Edris powder, does not work on these insects.
 Kiv has the answer - he knows that the hugl breed in ponds.
 They leave the water to gather food for the next breeding cycle, but out of the water their hard shells resist Edris powder.
-In water the larvae are vulnerable.
+In water, the pest larvae are vulnerable.

 Kiv tries to persuade the authorities, who are also the priesthood, to dictate a new way of using Edris, but he is up against millennia of tradition.
 The old Way indicates that more Edris must be used, but if it does not work there will be none to protect crops that the new hugl have not yet reached.
 In the end, more Edris only poisons the crops.

 Desperate for a solution, and with the encouragement of the Earthman known as Jones, Kiv looks for support in Scripture, and finds it.
 "Strike at the root, not at the branch".
-The larvae are the root.
+The larvae is considered the root.
 Having once failed to persuade a single Elder, Kiv bursts in on the entire High Council with his words.
 The ploy works, the new Way wipes out the hugl.
 But tradition has been violated.
 There is little or no need for Edris powder, so those who made a livelihood from it are impoverished.
 Kiv is a man to be reckoned with, and when he graduates his path to the Council seems clear.
 So why does he feel something is wrong?